Municipal Matters: Governor Issues Executive Order Affecting Municipal Taxation and Operations

-Pursuant to this Executive Order, a tax collector may delay sending the 30-day demand notice to initiate the tax lien process until 60 days after Maine’s state of emergency is terminated.
+Pursuant to this Executive Order, a tax collector may delay sending the 30-day demand notice to initiate the tax lien process until 60 days after ME’s state of emergency is terminated.
 If, prior to this Executive Order, a tax collector has already issued the demand notice but has not yet filed the lien certificate in the registry of deeds, and the taxes remain unpaid, the tax collector may decline to file a lien certificate in the registry and may instead re-initiate the lien process by sending another notice within 60 days after the state of emergency is terminated.
 This Order suspends the deadline for sending the 30-day demand notice set forth in 36 M.R.S. § 942.

 The COVID-19 crisis is rapidly evolving and requiring businesses to adapt quickly to legal, regulatory, economic, and community impacts.
 Our municipal law team is monitoring these developments in real time and we’re here to support and assist you as needed.
 Please do not hesitate to reach out if we can be helpful to you.